 Back then, women couldn’t own property, open a bank account, or make enough money to live on their own.

-So from a young age, girls were taught to mold themselves into the kind of woman a man would want to marry—and never leave.
+Because of this, girls were trained from birth to mold themselves into the kind of woman a man would want to marry… and never leave.

 And even though times have changed, that conditioning hasn’t gone anywhere.